Buffalo shooter targeted Black neighborhood, officials say

 Federal agents served multiple search warrants and interviewed Gendron’s parents, who were cooperating with investigators, the law enforcement official said.

 The Buffalo attack was just the latest act of mass violence in a country unsettled by racial tensions, gun violence and a recent spate of hate crimes.
-It came just a month after a shooting on a Brooklyn subway wounded 10 and just over a year after 10 were killed in a shooting at a Colorado supermarket.
+It came a month after a shooting on a Brooklyn subwaywounded 10, and just over a year after 10 were killed in a shooting at a Colorado supermarket.

 “It’s just too much.
 I’m trying to bear witness but it’s just too much.
 You can’t even go to the damn store in peace,” Buffalo resident Yvonne Woodard told the AP.
 “It’s just crazy.”